 Sustainability and Politics

 How can society and the economy be shaped with foresight and at the same time stabilise the natural foundations of life?
 The co-optimisation of economic, social and ecological developments is the core issue of sustainable policy.
-At the Chair of Sustainability and Politics, this question is addressed in research, teaching and practice.
-The four subject areas of sustainable state, sustainable community, climate crisis and transformation as well as cultural innovation and communication take centre stage.
+The professorship addresses this issue in research, teaching and practice in five subject areas.

 Sustainable state